 Once you are crystal clear on that mission, you need to formulate the story that led you to that mission.
 Let’s say you’re a recruitment consultant, early on in your career you were lost unhappy and jumping from one career to the next before finally finding something you were passionate about.
 This sparked a passion for helping other people find their dream career as well.

 What were the work experiences that led you to this?
 What was the ‘aha’ moment of revelation for you that brings you to where you are now?

 You need to weave your mission and what led you to that mission into your summary first and foremost then to reaffirm this through your work experiences.
-For an example check out my summary and experiences on my personal LinkedIn profile here.
+For an example check out the summary and experiences on our founders personal LinkedIn profile here.

-The key here isn’t going into too much detail of scenery like I did earlier on in my story.
+The key here isn’t going into too much detail of scenery like we did earlier on in the story.
 Be succinct and clear with where you have been, where you are now and what mission you are on.

 There’s nothing more of a turn off than someone who says they have a powerful mission, then their profile is sloppy and unprofessional.
 It sends an unconscious message that you aren’t really serious about it and is inconsistent with your mission.

 If you want to read more about creating a compelling LinkedIn profile, check out our blog post here on the 10 steps to creating a powerful LinkedIn profile.
 Hope you enjoyed the article and now start to see the importance of your professional story, mission and creating a professional image for your personal profile.

 We're celebrating the launch of Jayla by giving our first 500 customers access to our VIC club.
 As a 'Very Important Customer' you won't just feel special, you'll get notified of the release first and have the price of your subscription fixed for life.

 On top of all that you'll get priority support and an invite to an exclusive live masterclass with our founder Alex Pirouz.
 This is strictly limited to only 500 VIC's available.